Ruhan-Roy/Codes-1/README.md

-# 2022
+# HIGH SCHOOL
-All the codes written in or before 2022
+All the codes written during high school.